lrq3000/pyFileFixity/README.md

 Lin's table interpretation of Berlekamp-Massey can also be very interesting, requiring only 2t additions and 2t multiplications: Lin, S.: An Introduction to Error-Correcting Codes.
 Prentice-Hall, Englewood Cliffs, New Jersey, 1970. and Lim, Raymond S. "A decoding procedure for the Reed-Solomon codes."
 (1978).

 - regular representation for polynomials over galois fields may be faster than current vectorial representation? http://mathworld.wolfram.com/FiniteField.html

+- If you have any question about Reed-Solomon codes, the best place to ask is probably here (with the incredible Dilip Sarwate): http://www.dsprelated.com/groups/comp.dsp/1.php?searchfor=reed%20solomon